Wesley A. D'Ewart: Publications

+D'Ewart's 1954 election committee also published Senator Murray and the Red Web Over Congress.

 Later years

 D’Ewart retired from politics and lived in Wilsall, Montana.
 During his retirement, D’Ewart remained active in the Republican Party.
 He followed Montana elections closely and worked as an activist and strategist.
 D'Ewart was a director of the National Water Resources Association, and he served on the Western States Water Council from 1966 to 1969.
 He died in Livingston, Montana, on September 2, 1973.
 D'Ewart was buried at Mountain View Cemetery in Livingston.
 His papers are now held by the Montana State University Library's Archives and Special Collections.